mtduman/FEC_RepeatDonors/README.md

   - Sort the list and get the list's element which is equal to active records 'OrdinalRank' value
   - Set this element's value to the active records 'PercentileContrb' field

-## Print the fields to the output file in requested format
+## 4. Print the fields to the output file in requested format and same order as the donation appear in the input file